PCWCFA/crypto_valuations_public/README.md

 ## Licenses
 xwlings CE is distributed under the BSD-3 License.
 See License.txt. crypto_valuations is also distributed under the BSD-3 License.
-See License.txt.
+Also see License.txt.